thoughtspot/thoughtspot.github.io/_admin/ts-cloud/search-assist.md

 ---
 title: [Search Assist]
 last_updated: 5/22/2020
-summary: "ThoughtSpot is unique in the BI space because it uses a simple search approach to generate tables and visualizations.
+summary: "ThoughtSpot uses a simple search approach to generate tables and visualizations.
 Use Search Assist to learn how to get original Answers to all your business questions."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---